justeslam/offsec2/notes/general.md

 #### Session Cookie

 Your session cookie may be JSON in base64.. decode to see how you can manipulate your status.

+#### Logging In to Apps

+Intercept with BurpSuite, see if you can modify headers for mass assignment, LFI, RFI, RCE.